Houssem Tka

-Houssem Tka (born 16 August 2000) is a Tunisian professional footballer who plays for Tunisian Ligue Professionnelle 1 club Espérance de Tunis and the Tunisia national team.
+Houssem Tka (حسام تقا; born 16 August 2000) is a Tunisian professional footballer who plays for Algerian Ligue Professionnelle 1 club CR Belouizdad and the Tunisia national team.

 Career

 Tka started his career with US Monastir where he played his first game on 27 April 2023 against Stade Gabèsien in the 2017–18 Tunisian Ligue Professionnelle 1.
 On 3 July 2023, he joined Espérance de Tunis on a 3-year contract.

+On 30 June 2026, he joined Algerian club CR Belouizdad.